-SAFETY PLAN: Plans for youth that may include, but are not limited to, knowing a trusted adult to call in an emergency; learning how to recognize and avoid unsafe situations and people; and avoiding maladaptive coping mechanisms, including risky sexual behavior or criminal behavior.
+SAFETY PLAN: Plans usable by youth that may include, but are not limited to, knowing a trusted adult to call in an emergency, learning how to recognize and avoid unsafe situations and people, and avoiding maladaptive coping mechanisms, including risky sexual behavior or criminal behavior.

-SCREENING AND ASSESSMENT: Valid and reliable standardized instruments and practices used to identify each youth's individual strengths, life experiences, and needs across multiple aspects of health, well-being and behavior in order to inform appropriate service decisions and provide a baseline for monitoring outcomes over time.
-Screening involves abbreviated instruments commonly used by runaway and homeless youth providers, for example with trauma and health problems, which can indicate certain youth for more thorough diagnostic assessments and service needs.
+SCREENING AND ASSESSMENT: Valid and reliable standardized instruments and practices used to identify each youth's individual strengths and needs across multiple aspects of health, well-being, and behavior in order to inform appropriate service decisions and provide a baseline for monitoring outcomes over time.
+Screening involves abbreviated instruments, for example with trauma and health problems, that can indicate certain youth for more thorough diagnostic assessments and service needs.
 Assessment, which is used here to mean assessment more broadly than for the purposes of diagnosis, involves evaluating multiple aspects of social, emotional, and behavioral competencies and functioning in order to inform service decisions and monitor outcomes.
-(45 CFR §1351.1)
+(45 CFR 1351.1)